dev-martin/bit-torrent/README.md

 # BitTorrent Client (Python)
 Basic implementation of a BitTorrent client in Python with a few libraries.
+Uses multi-threading to communicate with peers and http get requests to talk to the tracker.

 To execute the client run:
 (You can find sample torrent files in the torrents/ directory.)